Michigan Labor Laws Guide

 Some of the events that can qualify an employee for family medical leave include:

-To further check your eligibility for the family medical leave, see this US Department of Labor FAQ.
+🎓 To check your eligibility for the family medical leave, see this US Department of Labor FAQ.

 Jury duty leave

-Michigan employers cannot prevent their employees from attending jury duty, nor in any way retaliate against them if they choose to do so.
+Michigan employers can’t prevent their employees from attending jury duty — nor in any way retaliate against them if they choose to do so.

-During public emergencies, some Michigan State employees may acquire an unpaid leave of absence to help with disaster relief.
+During public emergencies, some Michigan State employees may be granted an unpaid leave of absence to assist with disaster relief.

-Employees who qualify for this type of leave are state classified civil service members, as well as volunteers certified by the American Red Cross.
+Employees who qualify for this type of leave are state-classified civil service members, as well as volunteers certified by the American Red Cross.
+They are entitled to 10 paid days off in any 12-month period.

-The State cannot take any adverse action against an employee choosing to take the emergency response leave.
+The State can’t take any adverse action against an employee who chooses to take emergency response leave.

 However, it can reappropriate funds paid to an employee who uses the leave for unapproved purposes.